-Start by making the custard.
-In a bowl weigh out the granulated sugar, 35g of the plain flour, the cornflour, cinnamon, nutmeg and all spice
+- Start by making the custard.
+In a bowl weigh out the granulated sugar, plain flour, cornflour, cinnamon, nutmeg and all spice

-Weigh out 425g of the plain flour and mix in the salt and 50g of the caster sugar
+- Weigh out the plain flour and mix in the salt and 50g of the caster sugar

-Mix the icing sugar and a pinch of cinnamon with enough water to make a smooth paste and drizzle over the donuts
+- Mix the icing sugar and cinnamon with enough water to make a smooth paste and drizzle over the donuts